 We are inclusive.
 No matter who you are.
 No matter the color of your skin.
 No matter who you love.
 All people are welcome here.

-Check in is from 4 p.m. until dark.
-Earlier arrivals can be accommodated on a case basis, if we are able.
+Check in is from 6 p.m. and before darkness.
+Earlier arrivals can be accommodated on a case basis, if we are able; however, we do not recommend this in July and August, when it doesn't cool off until 6 p.m..
 Please note: we do not accept after dark arrivals to the prairie due to safety reasons.

 Only one vehicle is allowed per site.
 Additional vehicles must book separately.